From service to startup

 Florida Gulf Coast University's Institute for Entrepreneurship (IFE) has been hosting the Veterans Florida Entrepreneurship Program (VFEP) since spring 2016, and has been successful in assisting veteran start-ups and facilitating programs that help veteran entrepreneurs grow and scale their businesses.

 The IFE houses an on-campus, full-service incubator, which is also open to all program participants and VFEP alumni.
 Additionally, the IFE will open our weekly speaker series to veteran participants and will offer at least two annual networking events in conjunction with the Lee County Economic Development Office and other local organizations for veteran entrepreneurs.
 All cohorts will culminate in a pitch competition where participants completing the program will have a chance to win equity-free seed funding for their businesses.

-FGCU offers multiple learning pathways in entrepreneurship, two 12 week startup programs in the Spring and Fall designed to walk you through the steps and give you the confidence to start your business and a business growth program in the summer that helps give veterans the resources and skills to scale their business.
+FGCU offers multiple learning pathways in entrepreneurship, two business startup programs in the Spring and Fall designed to walk you through the steps and give you the confidence to start your business and a business growth program in the summer that helps give veterans the resources and skills to scale their business.

 Over 80*Veteran owned businesses started.

 Over $25M*generated by Veteran businesses.

 Over $300K*in grants awarded to participants.

 The Start-up Programs will be 12-weeks, and veterans will attend sessions each Wednesday evening and Saturday morning for the duration of the program.
 Wednesday entrepreneurship skill training sessions will be fully interactive and tailored to meet the needs of the current cohort based on the level of their start- ups as well as their industries.
 Saturday sessions will primarily focus on application of the skill learned the previous Wednesday to the veteran's individual business, and hands-on mentorship .